jaws/jaws/README.md

 Automated Weather Station (AWS) and AWS-like networks are the primary source of surface-level meteorological data in remote polar regions.
 These networks have developed organically and independently, and deliver data to researchers in idiosyncratic ASCII formats that hinder automated processing and intercomparison among networks.
 Moreover, station tilt causes signiﬁcant biases in polar AWS measurements of radiation and wind direction.
 Researchers, network operators, and data centers would beneﬁt from AWS-like data in a common format, amenable to automated analysis, and adjusted for known biases.

 The immediate target recipient elements are polar AWS network managers, users, and data distributors.
 L2 borehole data suffers from similar interoperability issues, as does non-polar AWS data.
 Hence our L3 format will be extensible to global AWS and permafrost networks.
-JAWS will increase *insitu* data accessibility and utility, and enable new derived products.
+JAWS will increase *in situ* data accessibility and utility, and enable new derived products.

 ## Overview